backdrop-contrib/block_background_color/README.md

-BLOCK BACKGROUND COLOR
+Block Background Color
 ======================

-Block Background Module will help to set a custom background color to the blocks.
+Block Background Color will help to set a custom background color to the blocks.
 The user can choose the color using a color picker field for each block in the block configuration page.

 Alternative Modules
 -------------------

-We alse recommend looking at the [Configurable Block Styles](https://backdropcms.org/project/configurable_block_style) module which also allows you to set the background color for blocks, but provides additional block configuration settings as well.
+We also recommend looking at the [Configurable Block Styles](https://backdropcms.org/project/configurable_block_style) module which also allows you to set the background color for blocks, but provides additional block configuration settings as well.